-RESPONSE: The EPA agrees that the specific locations of pipelines and requirements for monitoring may differ from our scenario, which is based on preliminary mine plans (Ghaffari et al. 2011).
+EPA RESPONSE: We agree that the specific locations of pipelines and requirements for monitoring may differ from our scenario, which is based on preliminary mine plans (Ghaffari et al. 2011).
 However, we believe our scenario is plausible and allows an evaluation of potential impacts from pipeline failures.
 The Fort Knox spill has been added to the assessment as an example of spills due to human error in Section 11.1.